-• Next-gen Mars rotors tested at supersonic speeds
+• Next-gen Mars helicopter rotors tested at supersonic speeds

 What happened